MonoGame/MonoGame/Documentation/create_project.md

 - Select the MonoGame Project Templates extension and click Download.
 - Restart Visual Studio to install the extension.

-When Visual Studio restarts click Create a new project.
+When Visual Studio restarts, click Create a new project.
 The MonoGame templates should show up at the top, if not search for MonoGame in the search bar.

 You'll see a few different templates were installed.
 To know which one to use, please refer to overview of the [Target Platforms](Platforms.md).